-The air outside is starting to chill and the leaves are turning orange which can only mean one thing – fall is here and winter is just around the corner.
-Here are a few chores you should do to get your home ready for winter before the snow falls and the ground freezes.
+The air outside is starting to chill and the leaves are turning orange, which can only mean one thing – fall is here and winter is just around the corner.
+Whether you're a first-time homeowner, or your home is new to you, here are a few chores you should do before the snow falls and the ground freezes to get your home ready for winter.

 1. Prep your yard

 Your yard may take a beating this winter, but a little prep now can help your lawn be lush and green once the snow melts.
 Spend a few hours fertilizing and ridding your lawn of leaves now, and reap the benefits later.
 Here’s a tip: use a lawn spreader to fertilize and a leaf blower instead of a rake to finish these tasks in a fraction of the time.

 2. Fill in the gaps

 Finding the places where cold air sneaks into your home can drastically reduce your heating bills this winter.
 To locate the leaks, inspect all your windows, doors, baseboards and vents to check for any drafts (Note - it’s best to try this on a particularly windy day.)
 Seal larger cracks with caulk and cover your windows in plastic wrap for comprehensive protection.
 If you have a real chimney, don't forget to close the damper to prevent cold air from billowing down and into your home.